metta-systems/libsss/doc/spec.md

       | (variable length: may be empty)                                       |
       +--------+--------+--------+--------+--------+--------+--------+--------+
 ```
- * Frame type `uint8_t`: 1
+ * Type `uint8_t`: 1 for ACK frame

 Data in an ACK frame is divided logically into two sections:

 ##### Sent Packet Data

- * Sent Entropy `uint8_t`: Cumulative hash of entropy in all sent packets up to the packet with sequence number one less than the least unacked packet.
+ * Sent Entropy `uint8_t`: Cumulative hash of entropy in all sent packets up to the packet with sequence number one less than the *least unacked packet*.
  * Least Unacked `big_uint64_t`: The smallest sequence number of any packet for which the sender is still awaiting an ack.
 If the receiver is missing any packets smaller than this value, the receiver should consider those packets to be irrecoverably lost.

 ##### Received Packet Data